HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

   )
 }}

 One lesser known contributor to first input delay on mobile is the double tap to zoom feature.
 After the first tap from a user, the browser waits an additional 300ms to listen for a second tap in order to perform a zoom action instead of processing an event handler.
 If there is no second tap, the event handler is processed and 300ms is wasted.
 The solution is to disable the feature all together, and like much of the web, implementation is dependent on browser.
-In [Chrome 91](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/speed/metrics_changelog/2021_05_fid.md)(05/2021), the requirements for automatically disabling double tap to zoom were relaxed to include cases where the meta viewport tag contains one of the following:
+In <a hreflang="en" href="https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/speed/metrics_changelog/2021_05_fid.md">Chrome 91</a>(05/2021), the requirements for automatically disabling double tap to zoom were relaxed to include cases where the meta viewport tag contains one of the following:

--  _width=device-width_
+-  `width=device-width`
--  _initial-scale>=1.0 _(explicitly or implicitly set)
+-  `initial-scale>=1.0` (explicitly or implicitly set)

-A [corresponding lighthouse audit](https://web.dev/viewport/) exists, but this only checks for the presence of a _width_ or _initial-scale _attribute, it doesn't enforce the value of these attributes.
+A <a hreflang="en" href="https://web.dev/viewport/">corresponding lighthouse audit</a> exists, but this only checks for the presence of a `width` or `initial-scale` attribute, it doesn't enforce the value of these attributes.
 We found that 28% of mobile pages failed the lighthouse audit, which indicates an untapped opportunity to improve FID.
-For more information on how to disable the feature, see _[300ms tap delay, gone away](https://developer.chrome.com/blog/300ms-tap-delay-gone-away/)._
+For more information on how to disable the feature, see <a hreflang="en" href="https://developer.chrome.com/blog/300ms-tap-delay-gone-away/">300ms tap delay, gone away</a>.

 ## Cumulative Layout Shift (CLS)

-[Cumulative Layout Shift](https://web.dev/cls/) (CLS) is a layout stability metric that represents the amount that content unexpectedly moves around on the screen.
+<a hreflang="en" href="https://web.dev/cls/">Cumulative Layout Shift</a> (CLS) is a layout stability metric that represents the amount that content unexpectedly moves around on the screen.
 We say that a website has good CLS if at least 75 percent of all navigations across the site have a score of 0.1 or less.

 {{ figure_markup(
   image="good-cls-by-device.png",